Senior Knowledge and Outreach Specialist

-As Knowledge and Outreach Specialist, you will be supporting collection, storage and management of internally/externally generated CAEP knowledge and information, as well as inform CAEP’s policies and procedures by the lessons drawn from the knowledge analysis.
+As a Senior Knowledge and Outreach Specialist, you will help to turn learning and lessons on NDC enhancement captured through CAEP into global shareable insights.
 In addition, you will work with the Communications team of the Support Unit to assist in the communications and outreach related work of CAEP.
-You will be an integral part of Support Unit’s Knowledge and Learning team and will complement the work of the CAEP leadership.
+You will be an integral part of Support Unit’s Knowledge and Learning team and CAEP team.

 - Extracting, storing, managing, and communicating lessons learned across various stages of CAEP implementation.
 This will include capturing lessons learned from countries to incorporate within the SU’s knowledge management system; identifying trends and challenges; producing accessible synthesis reports that highlight key learning